 The report commissioned by the Local Government Association of Queensland on local government financial sustainability Factors Impacting Local Government Financial Sustainability noted that there is a long history of poor financial sustainability outcomes in local government.
 In recent times, no less than thirteen state and national based inquiries into local government financial sustainability have been undertaken, with the general conclusions being that the local government sector is financially stressed, with anywhere from one third to 50% of local governments deemed to be unsustainable, weak or distressed.
-A 2016 report by the Queensland Audit Office Forecasting long-term sustainability of local government found that most Queensland councils plan poorly for the long term and that many councils cannot reliably conclude whether they are financially sustainable.

 Council has had a strategy around financial sustainability since its formation in 2008 through application of the budget parameters contained in the LTFF.
-This document outlines Council's strategy to ensure long-term financial sustainability to ensure that key outcomes are recognised and improvements are made to the existing framework.
+It has recently been identified that a separate document outlining Council's strategy to ensure long-term financial sustainability was necessary to ensure that key outcomes were recognised and improvements could be made to the existing framework.
 While Council recognises that a significant amount of effort and discipline has gone into achieving the current state of financial sustainability, it is also cognisant that the information that it has available to it in order to evaluate financial sustainability is constantly evolving and that it is a process of continuous improvement.